András Szántó: Institutional Strategy

 In 2021, Szántó, working in collaboration with Hans-Ulrich Obrist, helped conceptualize and launch Unfinished Camp, a global network of art organizations seeking to engage the voices of artists in conversations around ethical technology.
 The same year, he led a team in the design and launch of the Climate Art Awards, in collaboration with Asia Society, National Gallery of Art, The Philipps Collection, the Hirschhorn Museum and Sculpture Garden, and the Environmental Defense Fund.
+In 2025, he and his team started advising the REEFLINE, an underwater sculpture park and hybrid reef off the shore of Miami Beach.

+In 2022, Szanto helped to conceptualize and launch a new international museum leadership program based at the Fine Arts Museums of San Francisco, the Museums of Tomorrow Roundtable (MTR).
+The second MTR will convene in May 2025.